This workstream will be collaborating with:

 Wayne Martin

-Professor of Philosophy and Director of the Autonomy Project at the University of Essex.
-Wayne has interests in phenomenology, philosophy of psychiatry, and human rights.
-He directs workstream 4 and contributes broadly across the MHJ network.
+Professor of philosophy and director of the Essex Autonomy Project, University of Essex.
+Wayne has interests in phenomenology, philosophy of psychiatry, qualitative methods and human rights and policy.
+He will lead on Work Stream 4 and the first policy lab on “evidence”.
+He will contribute widely across the research network.

 Sabine Michalowski